 Sadly, because this cancellation comes so late in the day, we have already committed a huge amount of resource to the performances including marketing, bringing staff back to work and remobilisation training.
 We will now refund almost £500k in tickets for Christmas performances and streamed concerts.
 This is on top of the £30m lost income and £8.9m in tickets and fees we have already refunded in 2020.

 The Hall has been offered a £20.74m loan from the £1.57bn Culture Recovery Fund – a lifeline to help us get back on our feet, which we hope to receive by April 2021.
-The loan will enable us to repay our £5m Coronavirus Business Interruption Scheme loan, cover our net deficit until April 2021, and restore our minimum reserves.
+The loan will enable us to repay our £5m Coronavirus Business Interruption Scheme loan, cover some of our net deficit, and restore our minimum reserves.

 The Christmas season was intended as a further investment in our future – protecting jobs, giving work to suppliers and freelancers, and fulfilling significant audience demand.
 We are so disappointed that we have to cancel these performances but cannot wait to return, safely, to full capacity audiences for our 150th anniversary in 2021.